Democratic Party of Tajikistan

-Under the 30% quota provided by the Peace Agreement that concluded the Tajik Civil War, some party members were appointed to governmental and administrative posts.
+Under the 30% quota provided by the Peace Agreement that concluded the Tajikistani Civil War, some party members were appointed to governmental and administrative posts.
 Iskandarov, who had been party chairman since its resumption in 1999, headed the state gas monopoly Tajikgaz from 2001 to 2003.

 The party received no seats in the legislative elections held on 27 February and 13 March 2005, but percentages are not available.
 The party boycotted the 2006 Presidential election.
 On 15 April 2005, the party founder Mahmadruzi Iskandarov was taken by Russian security agencies, which has been considered illegal, in the town of Korolyov, and flown to Tajikistan and sentenced there to 23 years in jail.
 Following this, Saidjafar Usmonzoda was elected as the party's new leader.

+On 14 June 2024, Usmonzoda was arrested for allegedly plotting to overthrow the government and subsequently sentenced to 27 years in prison.